aiwaya/sfdc-iot-exp-activity-notify/README.md

-# Salesforce IoT Explorer Activity Error Nofitication
+# Salesforce IoT Explorer Activity Error Notification

 You will receive an email when an error occurs in Activity Log.